Mariners hold Kyle Lewis out of the lineup as they debate putting him on concussion IL

-BALTIMORE — When the Mariners starting lineup for Tuesday’s series opener vs. the Orioles was released about four hours before first pitch at Camden Yards, Kyle Lewis was noticeably absent from it.
+BALTIMORE — When the Mariners' starting lineup for Tuesday, May 31’s series opener vs. the Orioles was released about four hours before first pitch at Camden Yards, Kyle Lewis was noticeably absent from it.

 After being scratched from the starting lineup on Sunday at T-Mobile Park and unavailable to even pinch hit, Lewis being out for a second straight game led to immediate speculation that his troublesome right knee, which has had at least three surgeries and has cost him parts of four different seasons, had flared up again.